pulkit042/Project-Crypto_Pipelining/README.md

-# Crypto Pipelining (3-Stage Encrypted Hardware System)
+# Crypto Pipelining (3-Stage Encryption Hardware System)

 This project implements a 3-stage pipelined cryptographic transformation system using Verilog, simulating a real-world asynchronous hardware pipeline with multi-clock domains.
 It includes: